How to become President

 We all hope that our future generations will be wise and just.
 We all do our best to provide them with the knowledge they need to achieve that goal.

-A caterpillar that wanted to become a dragon
+A caterpillar who wanted to become a dragon

-A caterpillar that wanted to become a dragon is a book in progress.
+A caterpillar who wanted to become a dragon is a book in progress.
 The text is complete, but the author is working on illustrations.
 It is a story that contains a touch of envy, a whole lot of awe, a good deal of mentorship for children, and the inevitable metamorphosis.

 The idea of the book was born out of a playful, dramatic improvisation between a mother and a daughter.
 The book tangentially covers such important subjects as nutrition, healthy eating, and exercise, but in a way that is non-didactic, humorous, and open to dramatic interpretation by the adult reader.
 A lot of attention is paid to multi-dimensional character development and the liveliness of the dialogue.